odipar/reset/_posts/2022-05-20-introduction.md

 author: Robbert van Dalen
 title: "An introduction"
 ---
-I like to think about alternative ways of expressing computations.
+I like to think about alternative ways of expressing programs.
 With the Reset language, I'm experimenting with a new approach that is based on sets.

-Reset is greatly inspired by the CUE language, which I stumbled upon early this year.
+Reset is heavily inspired by the CUE language, which I stumbled upon early this year.
 What sets Reset apart from CUE however, is that Reset is more focussed on semantics, and less on use cases.
-Please take a look at the excellent CUE documentation to get a better idea about the theory behind Reset.
+Please take a look at the excellent [CUE documentation](https://cuelang.org/docs/concepts/logic/) to get a better idea about the theory behind Reset.

+It is my hope that Reset will help you understand CUE better and vice versa (although they are different).

 #### Sets
 Let's first start with a fundamental property of all values in Reset:

-`every value in Reset is a Set of key:value pairs`
+`every value in Reset is a set of key:value pairs`

 ..or alternatively:

-`every value in Reset is a Map that maps keys to values`
+`every value in Reset is a map that maps keys to values`

 To make Reset easier to implement, I've constrained keys to be values of type `boolean`, `number` or `string` (this restriction may be removed in the future).